 At Hawk Law Group, we have over 71 years of experience helping accident victims.
 We’ve won some of the highest personal injury verdicts in the area.
 We’re well-prepared to fight for you.

-Hiring our Augusta personal injury lawyers means you’ll have an experienced team to:
+Hiring our Augusta personal injury attorneys means you’ll have an experienced team to:

 - Locate evidence to prove distracted driving caused your accident